Oscar Stanley Dawson: Naval career

 Upon arriving in India, Dawson continued with college studies, but left to enlist in the Royal Indian Navy Volunteer Reserve.
 He received his commission as a midshipman on 8 January 1943.

 He received training as a specialist in navigation and direction in the United Kingdom.
 During World War II, he participated in the Arakan Campaign 1944-1945 and served on escort convoys in the Bay of Bengal and the Arabian Sea.
 Following the independence of India, he was absorbed into the Indian Navy, with promotion to lieutenant in 1948.

 Among his early assignments, Dawson served as the naval aide-de-camp to the first President of India, Dr. Rajendra Prasad, during 1953–54.
 He was promoted lieutenant-commander on 1 April 1956.
 Following graduation from the Defence Services Staff College, Wellington in 1957, he served as the navigating officer of INS Vikrant.
 Later he served as the fleet navigating officer.
 Among the commands he held at sea, included those as the commanding officer of INS Talwar (F140) and INS Nilgiri (F33).
 His appointments on shore included that as the commandant, Navigation and Direction School; director, Tactical School and chief staff officer, Cochin Area.

 Dawson was promoted to substantive captain on 30 June 1969.
 He was the Director of Naval Operations (DNO) at Naval Headquarters (NHQ) during the Indo-Pakistan War of 1971.
 Some of the Indian Navy's most famous operational successes, including Operation Trident, Operation Python and the naval blockade of East Pakistan were accomplished during his tenure as DNO.
 Dawson was awarded the Ati Vishisht Seva Medal (AVSM) for his services and leadership during the conflict.

 He graduated from the National Defence College, New Delhi in 1973.
 Subsequently, promoted to commodore and then to rear admiral on 8 March 1976, he served as the Flag Officer Commanding Eastern Fleet (FOCEF) between February 1978 and March 1979.
-Promoted to vice-admiral on 1 April 1979, he served as the Flag Officer Commanding-in-Chief (FOC-IN-C), Southern Naval Command.
+Promoted to vice-admiral on 1 April 1979, he served as the Flag Officer Commanding-in-Chief Southern Naval Command.
 In 1981, he was awarded the Param Vishisht Seva Medal (PVSM) for his distinguished service to the Indian Navy.

 Dawson was promoted to Admiral and succeeded Adm R L Pereira as the 11th Chief of the Naval Staff, taking command on 1 March 1982.
 Among his most significant contributions in office was the planning and vision for Project Seabird.

 Dawson retired from service on 30 November 1984, having spent 19 of his 41-year naval career at sea.